lewhunt/react-tv-player/README.md

 <TVPlayer url="https://www.youtube.com/watch?v=LXb3EKWsInQ" />;
 ```

-<a href="">View Demo</a>
+### Demo App

 The sample demo app illustrates how the component can be initialised with custom buttons and multiple media, which enables the user to cycle through media with next/previous buttons and handle actions such as the Like button.
+Short video of demo below.

 ```jsx
 <TVPlayer